dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 only grew as time marched on.
 This region had the shortest actual distance to the most number of people, and access to the largest social graph neighborhoods, depending on how you measured it.
-When people are more widely spread out, it is more rare to have large 2&deg; and 3&deg; networks, which conferred major advantages.
-Those with wealth could finance transport and delegate action, which further helped expand those networks.
+When people are more widely distributed, their social networks are more sparsely interconnected; larger 2&deg; and 3&deg; networks are less common, unconsciously shaping the dynamics of information diffusion, thereby diversifying the resulting information economics by contributing to asymmetric factors of supply and demand.
+Those with wealth could finance transport and delegate action, which further helped expand those networks, but this rendered the sparsely interconnected exterior regions dependent.
+To compensate for their paucity of informational and financial flux, the latter exterior regions were compelled to socially gravitate towards channels of commerce.

 The shifting power centers of Olmec, Maya, Inca and Aztec repositioned the Mesoamerican nexus of connectivity.
 Why?
 Strategic control over the Panamanian isthmus conferred the same economic and sociophysical benefits as control over the Mesopotamian region.
-The power centers shifted in America, just as they did for the center of the Old World.
+The power centers shifted in America, just as they did in center of the Old World for the Sumerians, Akkadians, Assyrians, Babylonians and Hittites.

 <a name="north-korea-as-a-global-minimum-of-connectivity" />